UniBreakfast/pacergame-rulebook-with-gpt/README.md

   - **Difficulty Assignment:** Each activity is assigned a subjective difficulty level by the player upon creation, on a scale from 1 to 10.
 This difficulty affects the cost of quests derived from the activity.

+  - **Modification Rules:** Activities cannot be modified while there is an ongoing quest associated with them.
+Any changes made after a quest has concluded do not retroactively affect past quests or calculations.

 - **Quests (QS):**

   - **Initiation:** Players decide the desired duration of a quest in days, limited only by their available Confidence Points (CP).